meraf00/perago-nestjs-api/README.md

 <li>
   <pre>
 a.
 Insert new employe position/role
-    • Every position must contain minimum information like Name, Description and Managing position to whom the position Report To etc.
+    • Every position/role must contain minimum information like Name, Description and Managing position/role to whom the position Report To etc.
 b.
 Update previously saved position/role
 c.
 Get single position/role detail
 d.
-Get all structure/position according to hierarchy (You can use table or tree)
+Get all position/role structure according to hierarchy (You can use table or tree)
 e.
-Get all childrens of a position
+Get all childrens of a position/role
-f. remove  position  at any time based on the heirarchy
+f. remove  position/role  at any time based on the heirarchy
   </pre>
   </li>
   <p>